atoxcode/laravel-tutorial/README.md

 ## Tutorial slides
-I also provide the explanations of each working step in <a href="https://github.com/atoxcode/laravel-tutorial/tree/master/tutorial%20slides"> tutorial slides </a> folder
+I also provide the explanations of each working step in <a href="https://github.com/atoxcode/laravel-tutorial/tree/master/tutorial%20slides"> tutorial slides </a> folder and the sql in <a href="https://github.com/atoxcode/laravel-tutorial/blob/master/data_sample.sql"> data_sample </a>